llesoil/input_sensitivity/README.md

 In the command line outputs, you will see the outputs (as in the [outputs.txt](https://anonymous.4open.science/r/df319578-8767-47b0-919d-a8e57eb67d25/replication/code/outputs.txt) file) printed and explained in the related [markdown](https://anonymous.4open.science/r/df319578-8767-47b0-919d-a8e57eb67d25/src/main/bitrate.md).

-The python script is relatively long to run entirely (at least 15 minutes).
+The python script is relatively long to run entirely (about 30 minutes).
 Once the run is finished, you can attest that the results directory contains the figure printed in our paper:

 ```ls ../../results```